Our website uses cookies for statistical purposes.

 Tax benefits for expats A 30% tax exemption for employees, under certain conditions

 Japanese citizens benefit from a somewhat simplified manner of entering the Netherlands due to the fact that, unlike other non-EU foreign nationals, they do not need a long-stay visa (the MVV).
 However, they will need to apply for a temporary residence permit that will suit their purpose of stay.
-The following situations are common for those who plan to immigrate to Netherlands from Japan:
+The following situations are common for those who plan to immigrate to the Netherlands from Japan:

 • Employment: a residence permit is needed for working in paid employment in the Netherlands; Japanese nationals can also apply for working in a high-level position, as a highly skilled migrant;